 The plans called for the total gutting of the interior of the house.
 A new stair was constructed to provide access to the second and third floor suites and access to the new roof terrace.
 Entry to this stair is provided by a separate, gated entrance on the side of the building.

-The second floor suite is 1,200 square feet with two bedrooms, living room, kitchen and bath.
-The third floor suite is 800 square feet with one bedroom, living room, kitchen and bath.
-Both of these suites are accented with exposed brick walls which required major re-pointing.
+The second floor suite is 1,200 square feet, with two bedrooms, living room, kitchen, and bath.
+The third floor suite is 800 square feet, with one bedroom, living room, kitchen, and bath.
+Both of these suites are accented with exposed brick walls that required major re-pointing.
 The roof terrace was constructed using wood decking surrounded by a wrought iron railing.

 This unique project transformed a building with limited use to a modern retail and residential structure.